How To Apostille Documents in the Philippines: An Ultimate Guide to DFA Authentication

 16. Barangay Clearance/Certificate

-• Mayor’s Clearance or Certification with jurisdiction over the Barangay of the applicant’s place of residence.
+• Mayor’s Clearance or Certification with jurisdiction over the Barangay of the applicant’s residence.

 17. Export Document/s